-Governing Body Fellow, Tutor, Director of Studies for Archaeology and Anthropology
+Governing Body Fellow, Director of Studies in Archaeology

 Corinne studied for a BA in Archaeology and Anthropology at Cambridge (1996), followed by an MPhil in Geographic Information Systems and Remote Sensing (1997).
 Her PhD (2001) was on the use of GIS and visualisation techniques for understanding the Neolithic landscape of the area of Brittany around Carnac.